danfragoso/mui/README.md

 # MUI
-This is the MUI markup language, its main purpose is to describe user interfaces.
+This is the MUI language, its main purpose is to describe user interfaces.

 ```
 screen (